 UFO Festival Events

-The family-friendly UFO Festival includes three days of special events, including live music, expert speaker panels, a colorful parade, a pet alien costume contest and more.
-In 2020, some events to look forward to include:
+The family-friendly UFO Festival includes two days of special events, including live music, expert speaker panels, a pet alien costume contest and more.
+Past events have included:

 - A glow-in-the-dark light Landing Party with live music;

 - The festival’s epic Costume Ball, where hundreds of humans dance the night away in out-of-this-world, alien-themed costumes.

 Head to the UFO Festival website to see all of this year’s scheduled events.